chao-mu/Oopa/README.md

     |   alex   |   58  |
     +----------+-------+

-You can view the same data in a more parse-friendly format with --greppable
+You can view the same data in a more parse-friendly format with --greppable.

     $ python oopa.py --analysis keyword wordlists/phpbb.txt --greppable
     #Keyword:Count
     phpbb:332